 'I Could Be Classified As One Of The Lucky Female Golfers, As I’ve Got Small Breasts That Don’t Get In The Way Of My Swing'

-I was playing golf with a friend recently who had been for a ‘boob lesson’ (I kid you not)!
+But while playing golf with a friend she confessed that she had been for a ‘boob lesson’!
 She’s got a lovely pair of double-D cup breasts, and quite frankly, they get in the way.
-So, she’s been having a series of golf swing lessons with a coach who has been trying to address her rather large problem.

-One of my mum’s best golfing friends always used to make me laugh with her jokes about her “assets”, saying things like “it’s going to be a boobs up day today,” or that her coach told her to “turn her boobs to the target.”
+One of my mum’s best golfing friends always used to make me laugh with her jokes about her “assets”, saying things like “it’s going to be a boobs up day today,” or “turn tits to target” is what she told herself!

 Get the Golf Monthly Newsletter